worldwide-asset-exchange/wax-json-websocket-api/README.md

 2. Login session

-a socket-based login session is used to establish connectivity between a Dapp and WalletConnect.
+Utilize a socket-based login session to establish a connection between a decentralized application (Dapp) and WalletConnect.

 ### Parameters